chrjabs/rustsat/cadical/README.md

 The following environment variables allow for manually modifying the logic for detecting compiler features.

-- `CADICAL_RUN_COMPILER_TESTS`: By default we only consider a compiler feature available if the test compiles _and runs_.
+- `CADICAL_RUN_CPP_TESTS`: By default we only consider a compiler/platform feature available if the test compiles _and runs_.
   With this environment variable set to `0` or `false` a feature is considered available if the test compiles correctly, without trying to execute it.
   This is useful for cross-compilation settings where executing the compiled binary is not